How SHA-256 hashing, blockchain timestamp finality, and independent verification create evidence that survives hostile review.

 Suitable for routine pre-loss documentation, maintenance records, and inspection reports.
 Polygon is a well-established public blockchain with fast finality.

 For matters where evidence may face hostile review — contested insurance claims, active litigation, regulatory proceedings.
-Bitcoin is the most secure, longest-running blockchain and carries the highest evidentiary weight.
+Bitcoin is the most secure, longest-running blockchain.
 Escalation certificates are appropriate when the stakes justify the additional anchoring cost.

 Every blockchain anchor is a permanent public record.
 If ProofLedger ceased operations entirely:

 ProofLedger is designed so that the evidence outlives the platform.
-This is an intentional architectural decision, not an afterthought.
+This is an intentional architectural decision.

 For team or enterprise needs — multiple inspectors, shared evidence packages, API integration — see Enterprise or contact support.